Gincoolwant/phantom_mask/response.md

   ```
 ### A.2.
 API Document
 [Swagger API document](http://localhost:3000/api-docs/)
+ - have to run up the server first
 ### A.3.
 Import Data Commands
 Please run these two script commands to migrate the data into the database.
   > Pre-setting